Hosting a Party?

 We encourage you to use these resources for your gatherings and share them with your family and friends.

 If You Become a Victim of a Drunk Driving Accident…

 At Edgar Snyder & Associates, we've seen lives ruined and families ripped apart due to drunk driving accidents.
 That's why drunk driving education is one of our largest community service efforts.
 It's our hope that we can help reduce the number of drunk driving tragedies.

 Unfortunately, accidents involving alcohol do still occur.
-If you, or someone you love, become a victim of drunk driving, call our offices for help at 1-866-9-4EDGAR (1-866-943-3427).
-Or, you can fill out the form at the top right of this webpage for a no obligation, free legal evaluation.
-We’re here around the clock to help if you ever need legal advice.
+If you, or someone you love, become a victim of drunk driving, call our offices for help at 1-866-943-3427.
+Or, you can fill out the form at the top right of this webpage for a no obligation, free legal consultation.
+We're here around the clock to help if you ever need legal advice.